-In a previous blog to do with the problems of Theodicy (good and evil, and why an allegedly “omnipotent” or infinite God doesn’t act) I mentioned the God Theory formulated by Bernard Haisch.
+In a previous blog post to do with the problems of Theodicy (good and evil, and why an allegedly “omnipotent” or infinite God doesn’t act) I mentioned the God Theory formulated by Bernard Haisch.
 For those who may not know, Haisch is an astrophysicist and was formerly the Editor of the prestigious Astrophysical Journal for ten years.
 He was also Editor-in-chief of The Journal for Scientific Exploration.
 In other words, he’s no intellectual flyweight, nor is he a long lost "hippie" from Woodstock still toking on his stash.

 Haisch, in the course of his scientific work became increasingly fed up and impatient with the reductionism of his colleagues.
 (Reductionism is the entire basis of empirical science as currently practiced, by which we analytically reduce a system or phenomenon to its components, then look closely at how those components function.
 It is reductionism which in large measure eliminates the need to posit a "supernatural".)